parazyd/amprolla/README.md

 Edit `lib/config.py` to your needs, and then run `amprolla_init.py`.
 This will download the repositories we will merge afterwards.
 When this is done, you can now run `amprolla_merge.py` which will perform the merge, and finally sign the Release files needed.
+To perform incremental updates, run `amprolla_update.py` with a cron job in your desired intervals.

-A `nginx` configuration for the amprolla server can be found in `contrib`.
+An `nginx` configuration for the amprolla server can be found in `contrib`.

 More information on amprolla should be found in the `doc` directory.